gl4diator/Mimo-Maze/README.md

 # Mimo-Maze
 This is a maze/puzzle/logic game insipred by tutorials from internet named by me "Mimo Maze".

-To open the application or game you need the following:
+To open the application or game you need to install Python: https://www.python.org/downloads/
-1. Python
-2. Visual Studio Code (Optional)

 After installing the python application you need to install some necessary modules in the command prompt console as an administrator with the command 'pip install'
 1. pip install keyboard